alokpudasaini/ML-HazardZoning-Nepal/README.md

 This project is licensed for research and educational use only.
 If you use this project in your research or publications, please cite:

 Pudasaini, A. (2025).
-Landslide Risk Prediction in Nepal using Satellite & Open GIS Data.
-GitHub repository. https://github.com/alokpudasaini/ML-Landslide-Nepal
+Hazard Zoning in Nepal Using Unsupervised Clustering of Geospatial Data.
+GitHub repository. https://github.com/alokpudasaini/ML-HazardZoning-Nepal